shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-02-account.md

 ```

 **What happened in the code above?**
-* First, we create a new `kit` instance.
+* First, we create a new `Keyring` instance.
+* Next, we generate a new mnemonic using `mnemonicGenerate` method.
+* Next, we check is the mnemonic is a valide one using `mnemonucValidate` method.
+* Next we create our account from the mnemonic keyring using `addFromUri` method.
+* Finaly, we return:
+  * The address of our account.
+  * The mnemonic to restore our account later.
+  * A json representation of our Wallet.

 ------------------------

 # Make sure it works

-Once the code is complete and the file has been saved, refresh the page to see it update & display the current version.
+Once the code is complete and the file is saved, Next.js will rebuild the API route.
+Now click on **Generate a Keypair** and you should see:

 ![](../../../.gitbook/assets/pathways/polkadot/polkadot-account.gif)